-- Raising an awareness throughout the Council and beyond of the statutory "duty of care" relating to children and young people and actively encourage good practice amongst all staff, elected members and volunteers. - Creating a safe and healthy environment within all its services, avoiding situations where abuse or allegations of abuse may occur. - Respecting and promoting the rights, wishes and feeling of children and young people.
-Listening to children and young people, minimising dangers and working closely with other agencies. - Recruiting, training, supervising and supporting staff, elected members and volunteers who work with children and young people to adopt the best practice to safeguard and protect children and young people from abuse, and themselves against false allegations.
-Staff and volunteers who work with children and young people will be subject to the appropriate level Criminal Records Bureau check. - Responding to any allegations appropriately and implementing the appropriate disciplinary and appeals procedures. - Requiring staff, elected members and volunteers to adopt and abide by this policy and guidelines.
+- Raising an awareness throughout the Council and beyond of the statutory "duty of care" relating to children, young people and vulnerable adults and actively encourage good practice amongst all staff, elected members and volunteers. - Creating a safe and healthy environment within all its services, avoiding situations where abuse or allegations of abuse may occur. - Respecting and promoting the rights, wishes and feelings of children, young people and vulnerable adults. - Listening to children, young people and vulnerable adults, minimising dangers and working closely with other agencies. - Recruiting, training, supervising and supporting staff, elected members and volunteers who work with children, young people and vulnerable adults to adopt the best practice to safeguard and protect children, young people and vulnerable adults from abuse, and themselves against false allegations.
+Staff and volunteers who work with children, young people and vulnerable adults will be subject to the appropriate level Disclosure Barring Services check. - Responding to any allegations appropriately and implementing the appropriate disciplinary and appeals procedures. - Requiring staff, elected members and volunteers to adopt and abide by this policy and guidelines.